Mohamed-Abbas-Homani/BashNotesApp/README.md

 - **Read Aloud:** Listen to your notes using the espeak tool.
 - **Export to File:** Save your notes to a JSON or text file for backup or sharing.
 - **Copy to Clipboard:** Copy a specific note to the clipboard.
+- **Auto Check Update:** Check for new update and update within the app!
+-
 ## Prerequisites

 Ensure the following commands are available on your system: